50 Mesmerizing Attractions in the Southwest

 37. Cookstove Trail

 Well hidden amongst the dense trees along the beautiful Oak Creek Canyon drive in Northern Arizona lies one of the state’s most magnificent trails.
 The steep challenging Cookstove trail leads you on a scramble up to a breathtaking overlook of the area.
-The hike is just 0.7 miles but tough due to the steep uphill climb and high elevation of the area, and thus, should only be attempted by regular hikers.
+The hike is just 0.7 miles but tough.
+The steep nature of the hike and high elevation combine to make this one of the area’s harder hikes.
+Thus, only advanced hikers should attempt this one.
 The payoff for your effort is a mesmerizing vista of the pine covered canyons.
 It’s crazy to think that this marvelous dense forested area lies just 2 hours north of Phoenix!

 Location: Oak Creek Canyon drive (hwy 89) near milepost 387